InfiniteInteractive/LimitlessSDK/README.md

 Limitless SDK ![alt text](https://github.com/InfiniteInteractive/LimitlessSDK/blob/master/resources/logo_icon_48.png "Logo")
 ======

-Media Processing Framework built with dependance on modern C++.
+Media Processing Framework built with dependence on modern C++.
 Design is based on GStreamer's documentation but does not follow it completely. _The framework is pretty rough at the moment and you will likely need help getting something functional.
 Currently only handles live image sources, audio is in the works._

 ##The Framework is split across several Dlls.